 The walk I most often choose is along the road out of the Visitor Center to the Old Mission Dam.
 The road is blocked to traffic on one side, so you can walk without watching out for cars.
 Look for low-water plants as well as trees and brush, as this area is essentially desert.
 The Old Mission Dam sits about 1 and 3/4 of a mile from the center and was built to store water for the Mission in San Diego.

 This area was once home to the Kumeyaay.
-You can see their grinding rocks along the river.
+You can see their grinding rocks along the San Diego River.
 Exhibits at the Visitor Center show what life here was like long ago.

 Park at the Visitor Center lot to walk either of these trails.

-San Diego offers so many easy, picturesque walks.
-Choose those that most interest you and then get out and explore — and enjoy!
+San Diego offers so many hidden gems and easy, picturesque San Diego walks.
+From the iconic Pacific Beach boardwalk to the historic Gaslamp Quarter, there’s something for every walker to enjoy.
+Choose San Diego Walks that most interest you and then get out and explore them – and enjoy!